fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 a. not all operators were implemented

-b. the use of reflectionto re-resolve SRTP constraints at runtime is slow and has many corner cases that are not correctly handled.
+b. the use of reflection to re-resolve SRTP constraints at runtime is slow and has many corner cases that are not correctly handled.

 c. this doesn't help with any user code that makes SRTP calls